DiUS/pact-workshop-js-v1/README.md

 The test has failed for 2 reasons.
 Firstly, the count field has a different value to what was expected by the consumer.

 Secondly, and more importantly, the consumer was expecting a `date` field while the provider generates a `validDate` field.
 Also, the date formats are different.

+# Step 5

+Intentionally blank to align with the [JVM workshop](https://github.com/DiUS/pact-workshop-jvm/) steps